- climate crisis

 Importantly, scientists affirm that this goal is not reachable if the restoration of marine habitats is not implemented at scale.
 However, this solution has to be parallel to the significant reduction of greenhouse gases.

-Takeaway #3: reversing the decline of marine life is an achievable goal
+Reversing the decline of marine life is an achievable goal

 The authors give many examples of resilience among marine habitats and species.
-This is the reason why they state that it is possible to restore the Ocean to its full health by 2050.
+This is the reason why they state that it is possible to restore the ocean to its full health by 2050.

 In addition, they propose a list of solutions that we can engage in: